gbmhunter/blog/content/pages/electronics/components/op-amps.md

 As a rule-of-thumb, you should use the lowest acceptable resistances in op-amp feedback paths to reduce instabilities.

-# History

-Op-amps have slowly gotten better over the last few decades.
-Newer op-amps have better gain bandwidth products, better noise rejection ratios, and far less input bias currents as well as power usage.
-As expected, all the newer ones are primarily released in SMD packages.

-Check out Korg's Monotron schematics for some good examples of how op-aps are used in commercial products.
-{{< figure src="/wp-includes/images/crystal/document.png" caption="Korg Monotron Schematics"  >}}

 # Rail-to-Rail Op-amps

 What is a _rail-to-rail_ op-amp?
 The manufacturers of single-supply op-amps (op-amps that can run from a single voltage supply, rather than requiring a dual positive/negative supply) market op-amps as _rail-to-rail_, and that the output of the op-amp can swing from ground to the positive rail.
 This is not exactly true.
 The op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
 This voltage drop increases with the amount of current the op-amp is supplying to the load.